 Learn something new every day More Info... by email

 Harassment that is based on gender is referred to as gender harassment.
-Often, this term is used in cases in which a woman is harassed simply because she is female, but men may face gender harassment, too.
-Essentially, the term gender harassment encompasses behaviors that are insulting or degrading toward a person based on gender.
+Often, this term is used in cases in which a woman is harassed simply because she is female, but men may face this type of harassment, too.
+Essentially, it encompasses behaviors that are insulting or degrading toward a person based on gender.
 It can also include behaviors that are hostile or threatening.
 A person need not be touched in a degrading or hostile way to be a victim of gender harassment; it may take physical, verbal, or non-verbal form.

 Often, gender harassment takes the form of sexual harassment.
 When this occurs, a person may receive unwanted sexual advances that are physical in nature.
 For example, a woman may be touched inappropriately in the workplace.
 Sometimes, however, the sexual harassment is not physical; instead, the harasser may make unwanted sexual comments to the victim or within her earshot.
 In many cases, this type of harassment starts out subtly, and the victim wonders whether she is simply being overly sensitive; over time, the harasser may grow more bold.

 Most people are aware of sexual harassment, but are less familiar with other types of gender harassment.
 With non-sexual harassment, the harasser may make comments that indicate his hostility toward or low opinion of people of the opposite gender.
 For example, he may make hostile comments that are degrading or hostile toward women but claim they are jokes.
 In other cases, he may make it clear that he is serious about the comments.
 Often, the comments or behavior of the harasser make the environment, often a workplace, intimidating or offensive for the victim.